 TOEFL or IELTS – Most international applicants (those who are not U.S. citizens or U.S. permanent residents) must submit at least one of these tests unless they meet the English-Language Waiver requirements.
 These tests must have been taken on or after August 1, 2018.
 Please review the USC policies for the waiver guidelines and English proficiency requirements.
 Upload unofficial copies (examinee score report or test-day printout) into the online application.
 Important: Please register to have the testing service(s) forward USC the official school test report no later than the deadline for the admissions round within which you are applying.
 Failure to do so will result in your application being shifted to a subsequent admissions round.

 Submitting Official Test Scores

-Test Scores –To save time, applicants should, at the time of test registration, have the testing service(s) forward the official, confidential school report using the following institution codes:
+All candidates will need to submit official test scores (provided to USC by the testing service).
+To save time, applicants should, at the time of test registration, have the testing service(s) forward the official, confidential school report using the following institution codes:

 - GMAT: 389-9C-23

 - TOEFL: 4852